peterhinch/micropython-micropower/UPOWER.md

 works: gates use a fixed amount of charge per transition.
 If your code spends time waiting on `pyb.delay()` reducing clock rate will help, but if using `upower.lpdelay()` gains may be negligible.

+If your code uses standby and is in a `.py` module it will be recompiled each time the board exits standby.
+Solutions are to cross-compile or to use frozen bytecode.
+The latter should be the most efficient as it eliminates the filesystem access required to load an `.mpy` module.